-Section 1: St udent Growth 3 What is th e Georgia Student Growth Model (Student Growth Percentiles)?
-3 What is th e difference between growth and value-added?
-3 Is a vertical al or developmental scale required to model growth?
-3 How can y you calculate a growth measure without a pretest score?
-3 Does the r nodel have floor or ceiling effects?
-3 How does the model handle missing data?
-3 Section 2: A cademic Peers 4 What are a academic peers?
-4 Can I get a a list of the students in a particular academic peer group?
-4 Do acader nic peers have the exact same prior scores?
-4 How man y students are required to develop an academic peer group?
-4 How do co ontinuously high-performing students demonstrate growth?
-4 Section 3: Pr iors 5 What is pr rior academic achievement (priors)?
-5 How man y years of prior data will be used?
-5 If a studen at just moved into the state this year, will the student receive a growth percentile?
-5 compare the growth rates of students in a class when some may have entered the at different achievement levels?
-5 What prior rs will be used for EOCTs?
-5 T students receive a growth percentile if they did not participate in a common EOC at fails and is taking a course for the second time, is the EOCT data figured in for the ar even though they have data for the course from the year before?
-How do ac ccelerated courses fit the model?
-6 Section 4: A ssessment Inclusion 7 Which ass sessments will be included in the growth model?
-7 Will the C RCT-M or GAA be included in the growth model?
-7 Will Stude ent Learning Objectives (SLOs) be included in the growth model?
-7 What grad les will receive a growth percentile?
-8 Why is the e 3rd grade considered a non-tested subject when there is a 3rd grade CRCT?
-8 growth be calculated for 8th-grade students who participate in both the CRCT and 8 How does the model account for retests?
+Section 1: Student Growth .
+3 What is the Georgia Student Growth Model (Student Growth Percentiles)? .
+3 What is the difference between growth and value-added? .
+3 Is a vertical or developmental scale required to model growth? .
+3 How can you calculate a growth measure without a pretest score? .
+3 Does the model have floor or ceiling effects? .
+3 How does the model handle missing data? .
+3 Section 2: Academic Peers .
+4 What are academic peers? .
+4 Can I get a list of the students in a particular academic peer group? .
+4 Do academic peers have the exact same prior scores? .
+4 How many students are required to develop an academic peer group? .
+4 How do continuously high-performing students demonstrate growth? .
+4 Section 3: Priors .
+5 What is prior academic achievement (priors)? .
+5 How many years of prior data will be used? .
+5 If a student just moved into the state this year, will the student receive a growth percentile? .
+5 Is it fair to compare the growth rates of students in a class when some may have entered the classroom at different achievement levels? .
+5 What priors will be used for EOCTs? .
+5 If a student fails and is taking a course for the second time, is the EOCT data figured in for the second year even though they have data for the course from the year before?
+How do accelerated courses fit the model? .
+6 Section 4: Assessment Inclusion .
+6 Which assessments will be included in the growth model? .
+6 Will the CRCT-M or GAA be included in the growth model? .
+6 What happens when the state implements new assessments? .
+7 How do proficiency cut scores affect SGPs? .
+7 Will Student Learning Objectives (SLOs) be included in the growth model? .
+7 What grades will receive a growth percentile? .
+7 Why is the 3rd grade considered a non-tested subject when there is a 3rd grade CRCT? .
+7 How will growth be calculated for 8th-grade students who participate in both the CRCT and an EOCT?

+How does the model account for retests?
 8

 Section 5: Reporting 8

 What is the reporting scale?
 8

 What are the SGP summary measures?
 8

 What are student growth levels?
-9
+8

 How should student growth levels be interpreted?
-9
+8

 Will students receive individual reports?
 9

-Section 6: Baseline-Referenced Growth 9
+Section 6: Cohort- and Baseline-Referenced Growth 9

-If the growth model is normative, how do we compare results from year to year?
+What are cohort-referenced SGPs?
 9

-Which subjects and EOCTs will be baseline-referenced?
-10
+What are baseline-referenced SGPs?
+9

-Section 7: Growth to Proficiency 10
+Section 7: Growth to Proficiency 9

-If the growth model is normative, how do we know if a student's growth is enough to pustudent on track to reach or exceed proficiency?
+How do we know if a student's growth is enough to put that student on track to reach or exceed proficiency?
+9

 Section 8: Use of the GSGM 10

 How will the GSGM be used?
+10

 Section 9: Accessing Results 10

 How can educators view their students' growth data?
 10

 Why are some students missing growth data?
-11
+10

 How are students linked to teachers and course sections in the visualization tool?
-11
+10

 How can parents access their students' growth data?
-11
+10

 How can the public access student growth data?
-11
+10